Benjamin-Pickers/Stock-Tracker/README.md

 and grab the stock price and daily change.
 To display this information, I created a basic web application that uses the micro web frame work, flask and can be found at [flaskstock.ca](https://www.flaskstock.ca/).
 Flask will handle all requests for stocks and allows users to create their own accounts to track their own list of stocks.
-I decided to omit having passwords for accounts and instead just use usernames to login, as there is no private stored in accounts and I felt it would be easier to just sign in with a username.
+I decided to omit having passwords for accounts and instead just use usernames to login, as there is no private information stored in accounts and I felt it would be easier to just sign in with a username.
 Since not everyone would want to make an account to try out the program, I created a default account that uses that username "default", that can be used by anyone.